-With average teaching groups of less than 10, seminar-style classes as well as lectures, and personal targets, all our students are given the support and confident to become better learners for the future.
+With average teaching groups of less than 10, seminar-style classes as well as lectures, and targets set for each individual, all our students are given the support and confidence to become better learners for the future.

 Range of subjects

-Students choose from a broad range of subjects; they are free to mix traditional with modern, and science with the Arts to produce a combination that suits them best and prepares them for the future they want.
+Students choose from a broad range of subjects; they are free to mix traditional with modern, and Science with the Arts to produce a combination that suits them best and prepares them for the future they want.

 Extended Project Qualification